gartwork/crm2/Home.md

-Welcome to the phonegap-gui wiki!
+Welcome to the PhoneGap Desktop App wiki!